jayhan94/kilocode-rules/rules-code/implement.md

 </TEST PLAN>

 2. Write test code for ANY added critical functionality ALWAYS.
 For initial test generation use <DEPENDENCY BASED TESTING> and <NO BREAKAGE ASSERTION>.
 Then use <TEST PLAN> to write code for extensive testing.
-3. Document testing as specified in @memory.mdc
+3. Document testing as specified in `.kilocode/rules/memory-bank` folder.
 </TESTING>

 - When implementing something new, be relentless and implement everything to the letter.
 Stop only when you're done till successfully testing, not before.